 Ectopic pregnancy refers to the implantation of a fertilised ovum outside of the uterine cavity.
 Epidemiology The overall incidence has increased over the last few decades and is currently thought to affect 1-2% of pregnancies.
 The risk is as high as 18% for first-trimester pregnancies with bl...

 Ischemic colitis refers to inflammation of the colon secondary to vascular insufficiency and ischemia.
 It is sometimes considered under the same spectrum as intestinal ischemia.
 The severity and consequences of the disease are highly variable.
 Epidemiology Ischemic bowel is typically a disease...

 Nephrogenic systemic fibrosis

-Nephrogenic systemic fibrosis (NSF), also known as nephrogenic fibrosing dermopathy, occurs almost exclusively in patients with renal impairment and is associated with administration of gadolinium-based contrast agents (GBCAs) used in MRI.
-The American College of Radiology (ACR) has divided ga...
+Nephrogenic systemic fibrosis (NSF), also known as nephrogenic fibrosing dermopathy, occurs almost exclusively in patients with renal impairment and is associated with the administration of gadolinium-based contrast agents (GBCAs) used in MRI.
+The American College of Radiology (ACR) has divide...

 Scaphoid fractures (i.e. fractures through the scaphoid bone) are common, in some instances can be difficult to diagnose, and can result in significant functional impairment.
 Epidemiology Scaphoid fractures account for 70-80% of all carpal bone fractures 1.
 Although they occur essentially at a...